If you’ve never had a reason to change it, then it’s possible that you are unaware that documents can have a different background color.

-- How to strikethrough in Google Docs
+How do you switch to landscape in Google Docs?

 Kermit Matthews is a freelance writer based in Philadelphia, Pennsylvania with more than a decade of experience writing technology guides.
 He has a Bachelor’s and Master’s degree in Computer Science and has spent much of his professional career in IT management.

-He specializes in writing content about iPhones, Android devices, Microsoft Office and many other popular applications and devices.
+He specializes in writing content about iPhones, Android devices, Microsoft Office, and many other popular applications and devices.